** LAST UPDATED APRIL 16, 2020 **

 Communications with Customers

 DCI prides itself on providing best in class customer service in the HDD industry.
 We provide customer service the old fashioned way, as our customers and dealers can almost always reach someone live to answer questions.
 When our customer service group receives in-bound calls, they sometimes record the name and contact information of the caller in order to follow up regarding the customer’s immediate needs and for future communication.
 We also receive in-bound e-mails from customers that may contain personal data (such as name and contact information).
 We believe providing this customer service constitutes a “legitimate interest” under EU data privacy laws relative to the minimal amount of personal data that we need to collect to provide this support.
 Customers and dealers in non-U.S. territories typically contact their local DCI office for support, and any such in-bound e-mails are stored on third-party servers in those countries (which, in the EU, are certified to be GDPR-compliant).
-In the rare occurrence that in-bound e-mails from overseas are sent to our U.S. customer service group, those e-mails are stored with a third-party, Privacy Shield-certified cloud storage provider.
+In the rare occurrence that in-bound e-mails from overseas are sent to our U.S. customer service group, those e-mails are stored with a third-party, cloud storage provider.

 We sell our products primarily through third-party dealers, who range from large corporate organizations to sole proprietorships.
 We collect minimal information – name, job title, contact information for dealer points of contact – from each of our dealers.
 We believe this purpose constitutes a “legitimate interest” under EU data privacy laws because we collect only the minimal amount of information necessary to conduct day to day business.
 We also collect banking information as legally necessary to process payments to/from dealers relating to purchases of our products.
 We store this information for so long as the distribution relationship remains active, and for six years beyond for tax and liability purposes.
-We store this information in third-party, Privacy Shield-certified cloud storage with U.S.-based servers.
+We store this information in third-party, cloud storage with U.S.-based servers.
 We limit access to this information to internal groups within DCI who need access to these records to provide customer support, to carry out business transactions with these dealers, and for financial reporting, legal and IT support.

 Visitors to our Website